dspataru/DV-project-three-group-five/README.md

 ### Hosting the App

 We are hosting the app on Git Pages, a simple way to host a static app online.

+## Conclusion

+We did a full-stack project, with the whole pipeline from ETL, to creating an API to building a web app.
+We learnt a lot on the way, new libraries on python and javascript, new concepts such as CORS, hosting a server online etc. It was a challenging project, with a huge learning curve.

+Next Steps:

+The next steps for this project would be connecting the front end to live stock data, right now the latest data point is when the mongoDB was updated.
+We can even add more charts, like line charts of the individual stocks.
+It would also be nice to get the calendar function working.

 ## References